reubzdubz/AgentsOfKOTOR/README.md

 - Optimize vision data pipeline to collate gameplay footage and log game state into three categories: dialogue, combat and leveling up, which will have their own subagents
 - Compare and determine which approach is best to classify game state based on player view in terms of latency and accuracy
 - Finetune on scrapped dialogue JSONs to instill character behavior (prompt engineering is rather limiting and not versatile)
+- Integrate Elevenlabs TTS API for streaming of voice for LLM responses